 Karl D. Hammond

-- PhD from University of Massachusetts Amherst
+PhD from the University of Massachusetts Amherst

-- BS from California Institute of Technology
+BS from the California Institute of Technology